syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 {% endhighlight %}

 In previous steps, we have successfully configured the Syncfusion Blazor package in the application.
-Now, we can add the DataGrid Component to the `Index.razor`.
+Now, we can add the DataGrid Component to the `Home.razor or index.razor` or anoter razor page inside of pages folder.

 {% highlight cshtml %}